tim-pollmann/herzenswuensche-allgaeu/README.md

 npm i && npm run dev
 ```

-All changes made in this repository should be automatically reflected on the website.
+All changes made in this repository will now be automatically reflected on the website.
+You may need to reload the website to see the changes.